 How much grant funding can we apply for?

-The grant applications submitted in each tier will be scored and measured against grant applications within the same tier.
-This method will aid in our efforts to make the awarding of grants as fair as possible.
 The larger grants will be more competitive as fewer of them will be given.
-If your project does not score high enough to receive the larger one, you may have your project considered for the next lowest grant amount tier if you so signify.
-For example, if you applied for the $75,000 grant amount, but your project scored lower than the winning project, you may wish to be considered for one of the $50,000 grants.
-We understand that a delta of $25,000 in such a case may be difficult for some communities or non-profits to afford, so it will not be done automatically.
+If your project does not score high enough to receive the larger one, you may have your project considered for a smaller award if you so signify.
+For example, if you applied for $50,000 in grant funding, but your project scored lower than the winning project, you may wish to be considered for a lesser amount, say $35,000 in this example.
+We understand that a delta of $15,000 in such a case may be difficult for some communities or non-profits to afford, so it will not be done automatically.
 Please note that all decisions regarding funding will be done at the discretion of the review committees.

 Our city has a couple great infrastructure projects we’d like to do.
 Can we send in more than one application?